Undergraduate History Courses (HIST)

 4313 U.S. – Mexico Borderlands (3-0).
 This course will examine the historical interaction of the U.S. and Mexico at the Border, focusing on cultural exchange, economic relations, politics of immigration and labor, as well tensions and accommodations.

-4314 Historical Preservation, Research, and Writing (3-0).
-This course will provide students with training in the economics, cultural-political issues, and techniques of preservation, archival research and advanced historical writing.
-Students will receive preparation for possible employment in such fields as tourism, marketing, archives, museums, and research for corporations and non-profits.
+4314 Public History (3-0).
+This course will provide students with training in the field of public history with attention paid to historic preservation, archival research and preservation, museum studies, and related fields.
+Students will receive preparation for employment in fields such as tourism, marketing, archives, museums, state and national parks, and research for corporations and non-profits.

 4323 History of U.S. Foreign Relations (3-0).
 An examination of key events in U.S. diplomatic history as well as significant trends from colonialrevolutionary times to the present.

 4324 Sports in American History (3-0).
 The role of sports in American history, including the economic, big business, social, cultural, racial, gender, ethnic and higher education aspects of sports in American history.

-4325 Indians of North America (3-0).
+4325 American Indian History (3-0).
 A general survey of the pre-history, culture, and historical experience of American Indians living north of Mexico.

 4335 Revolutionary Europe (3-0).
 Studies the evolution and impact of the French Revolution, including the emergence of such ideologies of nationalism, communism, liberalism, and Romanticism.
 This course will also examine the Industrial Revolution, urbanization, and class and gender dynamics.

 4340 Globalization Since 1945 (3-0).
 An examination of global economics since World War II.
 Topics of study will include the dynamics of modernization, international trade, regional conflicts, and the evolution of an integrated global economy.